getodk/docs/docs/central-api-form-management.rst

 **DELETE /v1/projects/{projectId}/forms/{xmlFormId}/public-links/{linkId}**

+.. raw:: html

-You can fully delete a link by issuing ``DELETE``\  to its resource.
+  <p>You can fully delete a link by issuing <code>DELETE</code> to its resource.
 This will remove the Link from the system entirely.
-If instead you wish to revoke the Link's access to prevent future submission without removing its record entirely, you can issue ```DELETE /sessions/:token``\  </central-api-authentication/#session-authentication/logging-out>`__.
+If instead you wish to revoke the Link's access to prevent future submission without removing its record entirely, you can issue <a href="/central-api-authentication/#session-authentication/logging-out"><code>DELETE /sessions/:token</code></a>.</p>

 .. dropdown:: Request